- Predictive maintenance is a useful practice that allows businesses to maintain machines before they break.

 Comly Wilson, director of digital marketing with commercial real estate maintenance company Enertiv, said the benefits of predictive maintenance are clear, thanks to collected data.
-IoT predictive maintenance used by the company reduced maintenance costs an estimated 25 percent, with a 50 percent reduction in major equipment failures and extending equipment life 20 to 36 percent.
+IoT predictive maintenance used by the company reduced maintenance costs an estimated 25%, with a 50% reduction in major equipment failures and extending equipment life 20 to 36%.

 Another benefit of IoT predictive maintenance is the ability to generate an auditable trail of machine performance and behavior that you can use to your advantage should you have to file a warranty claim, said Brian Gratch, CMO with IoT company Xaptum.

 Making predictive maintenance work for you depends on how widescale you want to implement the process.
 Sophisticated systems for different machines can be costly, and while costs are decreasing as the technology become more readily available, businesses wanting to implement a system should do so sensibly.

 Computerized maintenance management system (CMMS) maker Fiix offers several tips for implementing a predictive maintenance system, including ensuring that you deploy IoT on machines and equipment that serve a critical role in operations and would be highly disruptive to the business if they failed.
 Don't waste money implementing predictive maintenance on equipment that is not as crucial to operations.
 It's also important to use it on equipment where IoT sensors can easily detect problems.
 Not machinery and equipment are good candidates for IoT sensors.
 Making sure to include predictive maintenance where it really matters will save on costs.